A Spring Holiday Activity Idea – Making Dinosaur Chocolate Nests

 4. Spoon enough of the chocolate/cereal mix into each of the cake cases, a table spoon is usually sufficient.
 Make a little indentation in the centre of each chocolate dinosaur next, this hollow is where the eggs will be placed.

 5. Put two mini-chocolate eggs into the hollow formed at the centre of each nest.
 The chocolate being sticky, will ensure that the eggs stay in place.
 A pair of eggs per nest is all that is needed.
-Palaeontologists know that dinosaurs laid their eggs in twos (dinosaurs unlike birds had two ovipositors) – egg laying apparatus of a dinosaur has been described as being like a “double barrelled shot-gun”.
+Palaeontologists know that dinosaurs laid their eggs in twos (dinosaurs unlike birds had two ovipositors) – the egg laying apparatus of a dinosaur has been described as being like a “double barrelled shot-gun”.

 Great for a Dinosaur Party – Dinosaur Chocolate Nests